Qualifying for an Absentee Ballot

 Voters in almost all states can return a voted absentee/mail ballot at the county election official’s office.
 Some states also allow voters to return ballots at other voting locations, such as early in-person voting locations.
 Note: Ballot drop boxes, which may be located at polling places, are addressed in the next section.

-Thirteen states and Washington, D.C., have statutes allowing voters to return ballots at voting locations, such as Election Day polling places, vote centers and early in-person voting locations.
+More than a dozen states have statutes allowing voters to return ballots at voting locations, such as Election Day polling places, vote centers and early in-person voting locations.

 Which States Have Laws Governing Ballot Drop Boxes?